 Within the framework of the environmental impact reporting the public nature of the environmental impact reports on intended plans, programmes and projects is linked to the possibility for the public concerned to participate.
-In the case of environmental impact assessment for plans and programmes (generic track), participation is possibleprovided for in the notification phase (scope of reporting), as well as in the approval phase (draft plan and report).
+In the case of environmental impact assessment for plans and programmes (generic track), participation is possible in the notification phase (scope of reporting), as well as in the approval phase (draft plan and report).
 In any case, the public is given the opportunity to participate in plans that are subject to EIR at an early stage when alternatives are still possible.

-Thus the public is given the opportunity to participate in plans that are subject to environmental impact reporting at an early stage when alternatives are still possible.
-In the case of projects subject to environmental impact assessment, public access to the information is simultaneous with the licence application.
 For projects subject to EIR, public participation is possible during the processing of the licence application.
 Optionally, a public time can also be provided for in the preliminary phase prior to the licence application.

-In the case of integrated planning processes and EIR plans, public access runs simultaneously with process for the preparation of the SIP_SIPs, opportunities for participation are also provided in a scoping phase and also with the final during the further elaboration of the draft SIP and plan EIR.
+In the integrated planning process for the preparation of SIPs, opportunities for participation are also provided in a scoping phase and during the further elaboration of the draft SIP and plan EIR.